 5.)
 Take control.

 You are nobody’s victim.
-Bad things are going to happen to you–that’s just how life works.
-Assholes exist.
-Accept it.
+Bad things are going to happen to you—that’s just how life works.
 You can’t control the actions of others but you can control your own.
 Now you can continue your forward momentum by proactively changing your own life and directing your future.
 Find a new job, hire new staff, press animal manslaughter charges against Crazypants McGoo for murdering your precious Snuffykins!

 You control your destiny!
 Go forth, make a plan, and make that destiny legendary.